progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Splitting a commit undoes a commit and then partially stages and commits as many times as commits you want to end up with.
 For example, suppose you want to split the middle commit of your three commits.
 Instead of "updated README formatting and added blame", you want to split it into two commits: "updated README formatting" for the first, and "added blame" for the second.
 You can do that in the `rebase -i` script by changing the instruction on the commit you want to split to "edit":-->

 Man kann mit Git einen einzelnen Commit auch aufsplitten.
 Das bedeutet, man setzt den ursprünglichen Commit zurück, fügt dann einen Teil der Änderungen zur Staging Area hinzu und checkt das Ergebnis ein.
 Dies kann man unbegrenzt oft wiederholen und so einen einzelnen Commit in mehrere Commits aufteilen.
 Nehmen wir an, wir möchten den mittleren der beiden Commits aufteilen.
-Anstatt "updated README formatting and added blame", möchten wir den Commit in folgende beiden Commits aufteilen: "updated README formatting" soll das Thema des ersten Commits und "added blame" soll das Thema des zweiten Commits sein.
+Anstatt „updated README formatting and added blame“, möchten wir den Commit in folgende beiden Commits aufteilen: „updated README formatting“ soll das Thema des ersten Commits und „added blame“ soll das Thema des zweiten Commits sein.
 Dazu kannst Du das angezeigt Skript, welches Dir der Befehl `rebase -i` erzeugt, folgendermaßen anpassen:

 	pick f7f3f6d changed my name a bit edit 310154e updated README formatting and added blame